-□ vnotch_nonlinear_contact_modelling.vbs carries out the complete modelling of the example.
+□ vnotch_nonlinear_contact_modelling.lvb carries out the complete modelling of the example.

 - Start a new model file.
-If an existing model is open Modeller will prompt for unsaved data to be saved before opening the new file. - Enter the file name as vnotch_nonlinear_contact
+If an existing model is open Modeller will prompt for unsaved data to be saved before opening the new file. - Enter the file name as vnotch_nonlinear_contact_modelling - Use the default User-defined working folder. - Ensure an Analysis category of 2D Inplane is set. - Click the OK button.